 - 1/2 cup grated or shredded Parmesan cheese

-- 2 tbsp pesto optional, but delicious if you like pesto
+- 2 tablespoon pesto optional, but delicious if you like pesto

-- 3 tbsp sun dried tomatoes. oil squeezed out, roughly chopped optional
+- 3 tablespoon sun dried tomatoes. oil squeezed out, roughly chopped optional

 - salt and pepper to taste amount of salt will depend on saltiness of broth

 - COOK ORZO: In medium skillet (Note 1), bring 2 cups broth and 1 cup milk to a boil.
 Stir in orzo.
 Lower heat to medium high (liquids should be gently boiling).
 Stir, uncovered, for about 8-9 minutes or until most of liquid is absorbed.
 TIP: Stir a lot toward the end so that orzo doesn't stick to pan.

 - ADD OTHER INGREDIENTS TO FINISH: Lower heat to medium low.
 Add chopped spinach, Parmesan and, if using, pesto and sun dried tomatoes.
 Stir until well until combined and spinach is wilted, about 2-3 minutes.
 If too thick, add more broth to the consistency you prefer.
 Taste and add salt and pepper to taste.
 You can also add additional pesto and Parmesan if you like.
 Serve with extra Parmesan on the side.